Galip Ulsoy: Career

-Ulsoy was a Postdoctoral Fellow at the Department of Material Science & Mineral Engineering in the University of California, Berkeley in 1979, A year later he joined the Department of Mechanical Engineering at the University of Michigan as an Assistant Professor.
-He was promoted to Associate Professor in 1986, and to full professor in 1992.
+Ulsoy was a Postdoctoral Fellow at the Department of Material Science & Mineral Engineering in the University of California, Berkeley in 1979, A year later he joined the Department of Mechanical Engineering at the University of Michigan as an assistant professor.
+He was promoted to associate professor in 1986, and to full professor in 1992.
 In the years 1998-2001 Ulsoy served as the Chair of the Mechanical Engineering department at the University of Michigan.
 During the years 1996-2016 Ulsoy held the William Clay Ford Professor of Manufacturing chair, and during 2009-2016 he was the C.D.
-Mote, Jr. Distinguished University Professor of Mechanical Engineering.
+Mote Jr. Distinguished University Professor of Mechanical Engineering.
 He retired in 2016 as an emeritus professor.

 Ulsoy was the founding director of the Ground Robotics Reliability Center and Founding Deputy Director of the NSF Engineering Research Center for Reconfigurable Manufacturing System at the University of Michigan.
 He was also Director of the Division of Civil and Mechanical Systems at the National Science Foundation, Arlington, Virginia, and a Visiting Researcher at the Ford Scientific Research Laboratories, Dearborn, Michigan.

 He was also the Founding Editor of ASME Dynamic Systems and Control Magazine, and served as Editor of the ASME Transactions, Journal of Dynamic Systems, Measurement and Control, and as a member of the editorial board for several international journals.
-Ulsoy also served as the President of the American Automatic Control Council, which is the member organization representing the USA in the International Federation of Automatic Control (IFAC).
+Ulsoy also served as the President of the American Automatic Control Council, which is the member organization representing the US in the International Federation of Automatic Control (IFAC).

 He was a consultant for various companies and organizations, including: National Science Foundation, Ford Motor Company, Cummins Engine Company, General Motors, LG Production Research, Swedish National Board for Industrial and Technical Development, Sughrue Mion.

 During his career, Ulsoy has advised 47 doctoral students and was co-author of five books, over 375 articles, and was a co-inventor on three USA and one European patents.
 According to Google Scholar (May 2022) he has more than 18,500 citations and his h-index is 68.